satansdeer/satansdeer.github.com/content/legacy-posts/liskov-substitution-principle/index.md

 Simply speaking: _"Derived class objects must be substitutable for the base class objects.
 That means objects of the derived class must behave in a manner consistent with the promises made in the base class contract."_

-Speaking even more simply: _"Derived class objects should __complement__, not __substitute__ base class behaviour."_
+Speaking even more : _"Derived class objects should __complement__, not __substitute__ base class behaviour."_

 ![liskov](/liskov_1.png)

-LSP can also be described as a counter-example of [Duck Test](https://en.wikipedia.org/wiki/Duck_test): _"If it looks like a duck, quacks like a duck, but needs batteries – you probably have the wrong abstraction"_
+LSP can also be described as a counter-example of [Duck Test](https://en.wikipedia.org/wiki/Duck_test): _"If it looks like a duck, quacks like a duck, but needs batteries – you have the wrong abstraction"_

 ## So, In Real World